 What Security Does AWS Provide?

-AWS provides a range of security tools and features similar to the controls organizations would deploy in their on-premise infrastructure.
+AWS provides a range of security tools and features similar to the controls organizations deploy in their on-premises infrastructure.
 The company groups these into five categories:

-- Identity and access control — AWS provides the tools to define and enforce user access policies across AWS services through AWS Identity and Access Management, AWS Directory Service, and AWS Single Sign-On.
+AWS provides the tools to define and enforce user access policies across AWS services through AWS Identity and Access Management, AWS Directory Service, and AWS IAM Identity Center.

-- Monitoring and logging — Includes AWS CloudTrail, Amazon CloudWatch, and Amazon GuardDuty to give organizations visibility into their AWS environments to identify issues before they impact the business and reduce their security risk.
+Monitoring and logging includes AWS CloudTrail, Amazon CloudWatch, and Amazon GuardDuty to give organizations visibility into their AWS environments.
+This helps identify issues before they impact the business and reduce their security risk.

 In response to the ever-increasing adoption of AWS, CIS developed several benchmarks to help configure many of these AWS services more securely.
 Before we jump into the details, take a look at the infographic below for an overview of the importance of securing AWS.

-New software installations generally come with default settings.
+In general, new software installations come with default settings.
 All the services apps may be turned on, for example, or all its ports open.
 These out-of-the-box installations are extremely insecure.
 CIS benchmarks define best practices for configuring IT systems to meet industry cybersecurity standards.
-Currently, there are over 100 benchmarks across more than 25 products from AWS, Microsoft, Cisco, and IBM, and other vendors.
+Currently, there are over 100 benchmarks across more than 25 products from AWS, Microsoft, Cisco, IBM, and other vendors.

-Benchmarks are organized into two profile levels to help meet organizations immediate and long-term needs:
+Organized into two profile levels, the benchmarks help meet organizations’ immediate and long-term needs:

-- Level 1: These recommendations are designed to be implemented easily so organizations can quickly reduce their attack surface while maintaining normal operations.
+- Level 1: Designed to be implemented easily so organizations can quickly reduce their attack surface while maintaining normal operations.
 Guidelines with a Level 1 profile represent the minimum level of security and compliance all organizations should meet.

 - Level 2: These recommendations address deeper defense.
-They are costlier and more laborious to implement and can adversely impact the organization if not done correctly.
-Level 2 is designed for environments where security is of paramount importance.
+Level 2 is more costly and laborious to implement and can adversely impact the organization if not done correctly.
+Level 2 is for environments where security is of paramount importance.

 Every benchmark is the product of input from a global community of security and IT professionals and goes through a two-step consensus review.
-In the first step, a panel of the community members creates and tests the recommendations.
+First, a panel of the community members creates and tests the recommendations.
 Then the larger community reviews the recommendations and provides feedback, which is incorporated into the final standards.

-All CIS benchmarks are made available as PDF documents on the CIS website.
-The benchmarks are extremely detailed, with some running over 800 pages, but they all follow the same basic structure.
+All CIS benchmarks are available as PDF documents on the CIS website.
+Some benchmarks run over 800 pages, but they all follow the same basic structure.

 Each benchmark starts with an overview addressing definitions and the benchmark’s intended audience.
 Recommendations for ensuring the correct configuration of an IT system make up the bulk of the document.
-The benchmark ends with a checklist appendix to help monitor compliance for each recommendation.
+Finally, the benchmark ends with a checklist appendix to help monitor compliance for each recommendation.

-There may be hundreds of recommendations in a single benchmark, and each recommendation includes a description, the reason for the guideline, its potential security impact, and instructions on how to implement it.
-Recommendations are classified as “scored” or “not scored.”
-Each scored recommendation contributes to an overall benchmark score and is required to achieve CIS compliance.
-Recommendations that are not scored do not impact the overall benchmark score.
+There may be hundreds of recommendations in a single benchmark.
+Each recommendation includes a description, the reason for the guideline, its potential security impact, and instructions on how to implement it.
+Recommendation classifications are “scored” or “not scored.”
+The scored recommendation contributes to an overall benchmark score and is required to achieve CIS compliance.
+However, recommendations without scores do not impact the overall benchmark score.

 What are CIS Controls?

 CIS controls are sets of broader security guidelines beyond asset configuration.
-They are offered separately from CIS benchmarks, but every benchmark recommendation maps to at least one CIS control.
+Offered separately from CIS benchmarks, every benchmark recommendation maps to at least one CIS control.

-The controls are further prioritized into three implementation groups, allowing organizations to determine which actions to take based on their particular security risks and resources.
-Implementation Group 1 includes small organizations with low data sensitivity and/or limited resources.
+Further prioritization of the controls allows organizations to determine which actions to take based on risks and resources.
+First, Group 1 includes small organizations with low data sensitivity and/or limited resources.
 Group 2 is for larger organizations with multiple more complex IT systems and compliance requirements.
-Group 3 represents complex organizations that have high-data sensitivity, strict compliance requirements, and that may be subject to targeted cyberattacks.
+Finally, Group 3 represents complex organizations with high-data sensitivity and strict compliance requirements.

-The main difference between CIS benchmarks and CIS controls is that the benchmarks provide guidance for specific products and systems and the controls address the whole IT infrastructure.
-As every benchmark recommendation is mapped to at least one CIS control, organizations gain an understanding of how each one affects the larger security effort.
+The main difference between CIS benchmarks and CIS controls is benchmarks provide guidance for specific products and systems and the controls address the whole IT infrastructure.
+With the fact that every benchmark recommendation is mapped to at least one CIS control, organizations gain an understanding of how each one affects the larger security effort.

 What is CIS Compliance?

-Fortra’s Alert Logic provides an assessment of 49 best practice controls based on the industry-standard AWS CIS Benchmark.
+As a leader in AWS security services, Fortra’s Alert Logic offers a free assessment of 49 best practice controls based on the industry-standard AWS CIS Benchmark.
 It includes a summary report of your AWS posture and how your AWS security measures compare to the CIS benchmarks.
-Alert Logic will provide a list of remediating actions you can take and suggestions for ensuring ongoing visibility and creating compensating controls for more than 70 percent of monitoring check failures automatically.
+Alert Logic provides a list of remediating actions you can take and suggestions to ensure ongoing visibility.
 Best of all, Alert Logic does all the work so you can focus on your company’s daily business.